teoff9/MRME/README.md

 ### Launching the program

-Once in the folder MRME:
+Once in the folder:
  - launch first *setup.py*
  and then, once the packages are all installed:
  - launch *MRME.py*

 ## Contribute to the project